 Just left-of-center politically, I am always interested in learning about possible solutions to make the world a better place.

 The price for leaving the cult that I grew up in was losing all the family and friends I had up to that point at age 22.
-That makes me extra-appreciative of the circles of very different but equally valuable friends I've been lucky to become entwined with since then, bless their little black hearts, and I am secretly more proud of that than anything else in my life.
+That makes me extra-appreciative of the circles of very different but equally valuable friends I've been lucky to become entwined with since then and I am secretly more proud of that than anything else in my life.
 I know this is the second time I've mentioned "friends" in this profile but I wish I could highlight them here in the way some people list their favorite bands or writers because that's the impact they've had on my life for the better.

 I believe card games are best played as a prelude to sex, because no matter how many times I may see you naked, it'll never be quite as sweet as when I win that tawdry hand of strip gin rummy and you have to take an article of clothing off to satisfy the bet.